In the depths of the North Sea, something stirred.

 'Yes, Prime Minister!' replied one grey-suited aide nervously.
 'I think so.'

-The PM briefly stopped by the Colonel, scowling at his escort with furrowed eyebrows under wavy, jet-black hair.
+The PM briefly stopped by the Colonel, scowling at the escort with furrowed eyebrows under wavy, jet-black hair.

 'Well, are we ready Colonel?'